pslucas0212/RHEL-EUS/README.md

 Enabled:   1
 ```
 Enabling the EUS repos will give us access to all EUS errata before and during a particular release (8.0 → 8.8), and
 errata that comes out after the next minor release (8.9) during the defined minor version’s EUS period.
-With out setting a specific release, we are not limiting the errata to 8.8 updates only.
+Without setting a specific release, we are not limiting the errata to 8.8 updates only.

-If we wanted to limit the errata to a specific EUS releae we would use the release --set option with the subscription-manager.
+If we wanted to limit the errata to a specific EUS release we would use the release --set option with the subscription-manager.

 **RHEL 8** subscription-manager release
 ```